harsilspatel/dotfiles/README.md

 ## Roadmap 🗺
 ### Hyper and Meh keys
-Having two <kbd>command</kbd> and <kbd>option</kbd> keys feels redundant, especially when both are accessible as compared <kbd>escape</kbd> and arrow keys.
-Those two modifiers will be far more useful if mapped as hyper and meh keys.
+Hyper and Meh, terms popularized by [Ergodox](https://ergodox-ez.com/) community, mean combinations of modifiers.
+Having two sets of <kbd>command</kbd> and <kbd>option</kbd> keys seems redundant, especially when both are relatively accessible as compared <kbd>escape</kbd> and arrow keys, so one of the sets can be mapped to hyper and meh keys.
 - <kbd>right option</kbd> to <kbd>option</kbd> + <kbd>control</kbd> + <kbd>shift</kbd> (Meh key)
 - <kbd>right command</kbd> to <kbd>option</kbd> + <kbd>control</kbd> + <kbd>shift</kbd> + <kbd>command</kbd> (Hyper key)